adriangalera/adriangalera.github.io/src/content/blog/2022-06-03-combine-two-optionals.md

 ---
+slug: combine-two-optionals
+heroImage: /src/assets/img/posts/combine-optional/featured-image.jpeg
+category: java
+description: >-
+  I was implementing a searching algorithm and I had to search for two things.
+  In this article I describe how I implemented combining two Java optionals in Java 9 using Optional.or compared with Java 8
+pubDate: 2022-06-03T00:00:00.000Z
+tags:
+  - java9
+  - optional
+  - java
 title: Combine two Java Optionals
-description: I was implementing a searching algorithm and I had to search for two things.
-In this article I describe how I implemented combining two Java optionals in Java 9 using Optional.or compared with Java 8
-category: java
-tags: [java9, optional, java]
-heroImage: '../../assets/img/posts/combine-optional/featured-image.jpeg'
-pubDate: '2022-06-03'
-slug: combine-two-optionals
 ---

 I was implementing a searching algorithm and I had to search for two things.
 In this article I describe how I implemented combining two Java optionals.

-<p><!--more--></p>

 The algorithm had to do something similar to: